Home » Dark and Light Mode in flutter

 Dark and Light Mode in flutter

-Flutter Dark and Light Mode use various color palettes for user interfaces.
+Dark and Light Mode in flutter use various color palettes for user interfaces.
 Dark mode uses black or dark gray backgrounds and text, whereas light mode uses white or light gray.

 Personal preference, lighting, and time of day might affect mode selection.
 In low-light or nighttime circumstances, dark mode may lessen eye strain, while light mode may be more comfortable to read.